 Unlike typical digital assets, Azure Heroes are created as non-fungible tokens (NFTs) on the blockchain.
 With verifiable scarcity, maximum circulation caps, provable provenance, and unique IDs, each badger is a one-of-a-kind digital collectible that proves its recipient was hand-picked based on their achievements.

-To provide recipients with a seamless Microsoft-branded experience, Azure Heroes tokens can be viewed on a custom blockchain explorer powered by EnjinX.
+To provide recipients with a seamless, Microsoft-branded experience, Azure Heroes tokens can be viewed on a custom blockchain explorer powered by EnjinX, and linked to the Azure Heroes Showcase map built by Enjin.

 "A new and fun way to earn digital collectibles for inclusive behavior and meaningful impact in the technical community."

 Badgers are awarded to nominated individuals who work to improve the Azure developer community and their own development skills in a variety of ways, from coaching and creating demos to organizing events, building sample code, and blogging about Azure.